peppi-lotta/my-solution-solita-pre-assignment-2023/README.md

 ## Imports
 This are what I imported to my project
 ```
-- npm install react react-dom next @next/font typescript @types/react @types/node @types/react-dom dotenv sass mysql2 @types/leaflet react-leaflet net
+npm install react react-dom next @next/font typescript @types/react @types/node @types/react-dom dotenv sass mysql2 @types/leaflet react-leaflet net
 ```

 ## Database
 I used a local mySQL database to store the data.
 I stored the login info to .env file.
 (My login information was in the wrong place in my initial commit so my mySQL password can be found.
 Not to worry I have since changed it.)
 The port used is the default 3306 port.
+Data folder has a zipped sql dump of my database.

+Make a local database.
+Create tables with the provided create codes and load the sql file to that database.
 ```
-NEXT_PUBLIC_HOST = {host}
+NEXT_PUBLIC_HOST = localhost
 NEXT_PUBLIC_USER = {username}
 NEXT_PUBLIC_PASSWORD = {password}
 NEXT_PUBLIC_DATABASE = {database_name}
 NEXT_PUBLIC_BASE_URL = 'http://localhost:3000/'
 ```

-Data folder has a zipped sql dump of my database.
-Import the data to server of your choosing, update the .env and run the code.

 #### Create codes for tables
 ```